 *Some Online programs are not eligible for this plan.

-Available in the fall, spring and summer semesters for students registered for Fast Track A or B only and/or non-traditional students.
+Available in the Fall, Spring and Summer semesters or students registered for Fast Track A and B only and/or non-traditional students.

 - 25% due by deferred date or date of enrollment in a payment agreement